ashesh-0/ashesh.github.io/_pages/anomaly_detectionXray.md

 ---
 ## Super Short Description
 * [Paper Link](https://arxiv.org/abs/2010.09856)
 *  This paper does unsupervised anomaly detection using clustering based approach using an autoencoder network.
-Paper is able to extract prototypical representations of training data in embedding space (This is essentially clustering).
-Anomaly score is obtained in the embedding space by comparing test embedding with prototypical representations.
-The crux of the paper lies in its different loss components.
+Paper is able to extract prototypical representations of training data in embedding space in a clustered way.
+Anomaly score is obtained in the embedding space by comparing test embedding with closest prototypical representations from training data.
+The crux of the paper lies in its different loss components and use of memory bank for time efficiency.

 ## Brief Overview of the Methodology